Hurricane and Other Disaster Preparations - Include Saving Family Mementos, Pictures, Writings and Documents

 As you make plans for a major emergency or disastrous event, don't forget to include family mementos like your irreplaceable wedding pictures, the baby pictures, and pictures of beloved relatives.
-In the past, none of these items could ever be replaced - they were priceless.
+None of these items can ever be replaced - they were priceless.
 However, today's technology means that with a little time and preparation, your precious photo, videos and other documents like your writing and items will not be lost to wind, flood, earthquake, or even fire.
 I have included a few relatively simple tips for saving your photos and documents.

-Admittedly, scanning your old photos or family pictures that may have been handed down may be a Heculean task, especilly if you have been prone to taking lots of pictures of your family.
+Tip: Admittedly, scanning your old photos or family pictures that may have been handed down may be a Heculean task, especilly if you have been prone to taking lots of pictures of your family.
 To make the task more manageable, start with small goals, such as scan all the heirloom pictures before moving on to the wedding pictures and videos, then on to the baby pictures, and so on.
 Enlist the help of others.
 There is probably a teen somewhere that is hungry for work.

-If you are a writer or keep copious journals in hard copy, consider moving your writings to the computer.
+3. If you are a writer or keep copious journals in hard copy, consider moving your writings to the computer.
 If you are an artsy journalist, you may want to store those artfully crafted journals in a waterproof safe.
 You are well aware that you will never be able to replace or duplicate your writings or any artwork attached to it.
 Better to formulate a plan that will save them in case of disaster.

-Invest in a waterproof/fireproof safe to store your jewelry and important papers such as insurance papers, deeds and other items.
-These can also be stored in a safe deposit box at your most convenient bank branch.
+4. Invest in a waterproof/fireproof safe to store your jewelry and important papers such as insurance papers, deeds and other items.
+Have easy access to that safe.